senthil-ramasamy/MovieLensDataset-SDL-R-Project/README.md

 # Details of the Final Submission - Folder Wise

+the final submission folder is "FinalOutput" folder, under which you can find the following folders.

 ##Code in R format
 Contains all the code in R format